tier4/AutowareArchitectureProposal.proj/docs/SimulationTutorial.md

 ![sim](https://user-images.githubusercontent.com/8327598/79709776-0bd47b00-82fe-11ea-872e-d94ef25bc3bf.png)

 ## How to use a pre-recorded rosbag file for simulation
-> Assumes that [AutowareArchitectureProposal setup](https://github.com/tier4/AutowareArchitectureProposal.proj#autoware-setup) has already been completed.
+> Assumes that [installation and setup of AutowareArchitectureProposal](../README.md#installation-steps) has already been completed.

 1. Download the sample pointcloud and vector maps from [here](https://drive.google.com/open?id=197kgRfSomZzaSbRrjWTx614le2qN-oxx), unpack the zip archive and copy the two map files to the same folder.
 2. Download the sample rosbag from [here](https://drive.google.com/open?id=1BFcNjIBUVKwupPByATYczv2X4qZtdAeD).